 How the SVI Is Scored

 The AAMC Standardized Video Interview will be scored by raters trained by the AAMC.
 Six raters evaluate each interview, with a different rater assigned to each question.
 This minimizes any one rater’s influence on the total interview score.
-Raters have completed the AAMC unconscious bias training, as well as training on the competencies being assessed and the rating scales.
+Raters have completed AAMC training on unconscious bias, the competencies being assessed, and the rating scales.
 As part of training, raters complete activities in which they discuss program directors’ ratings of example videos.
 This helps to ensure raters make ratings consistent with those of program directors.

-- Each question is rated by a trained rater using anchored rating scales specifically designed for the AAMC Standardized Video Interview.
+Each question is rated using anchored rating scales specifically designed for the AAMC Standardized Video Interview.
 The rating scale ranges from a low of 1 to a high of 5.
 Anchors are behavioral examples that define each proficiency level on the rating scale.
-See the chart for a general description of each proficiency level on the rating scale.
+A general description of each proficiency level on the rating scale is shown below

 |Is not likely to be successful in tasks that require this competency||Applies the competency in simple or a limited number of situations||Applies the competency in common situations||Demonstrates proficiency in difficult situations||Demonstrates proficiency in considerably difficult situations|

-- The total score is the sum of the ratings from each question and ranges from 6 to 30.
-For more information about interpreting your Standardized Video Interview score, refer to the score distribution and percentile rank table from the 2017 administration
+The total score is the sum of the ratings from each question and ranges from 6 to 30.
+For more information about interpreting your Standardized Video Interview score, refer to the score distribution and percentile rank table from the 2018 administration.

-A score report will be emailed to you on September 1, 2018 (expected), provided that you completed your interview during the Interview Window.
+You will receive a score report by email on Sept.
+3, 2019 (expected), provided that you completed your interview during the Interview Window.
 If your extension request was approved or you are issued a retake and you completed your interview between July 17, 2019, and Sept.
 16 at 11:59 p.m.
-ET, your interview will be scored and reported on October 15, 2018.
+ET, your interview will be scored and reported on Oct.
+15, 2019 (expected).

-The score report will include your total score, the score distribution, and the percentile rank table.
+The score report will include your total score, score distribution, percentile rank table and any applicable notes.
 AAMC staff will not provide scores over the phone.

 You will not have the option of requesting your Standardized Video Interview be rescored.

-Since you are applying to a residency through the Electronic Residency Application Service® (ERAS®) platform, there is no extra step you need to take to insert your score and video into your ERAS application.
-Your score will be provided to all ACGME-accredited emergency medicine programs to which you applied for in the ERAS 2019 season and that participate in the Standardized Video Interview as part of the application.
+Because you are applying to a residency through the ERAS® platform, you do not need to take any extra steps to insert your score and video into your ERAS® application.
+Your total score will be provided to all ACGME-accredited emergency medicine programs to which you applied in the ERAS® 2020 season and that participate in the Standardized Video Interview as part of the application.

-For applicants who reenter the residency selection process, their Standardized Video Interview scores will be retained and may be reported to ACGME-accredited programs that choose to use the Standardized Video Interview as part of their residency selection process for a total of three (3) ERAS seasons.
-Scores reported in ERAS 2019 will also be reported in ERAS 2020-2021 for those applicants who choose to reenter the residency selection process.
+If you reenter the residency selection process, your Standardized Video Interview scores will be retained and reported to ACGME-accredited programs that use the Standardized Video Interview as part of their residency selection process for a total of three ERAS® seasons.
+For example, scores reported in ERAS® 2020 season will also be reported in ERAS® 2021-2022 seasons if you choose to reenter the residency selection process.

-Please note that the individual programs will determine whether an applicant must complete the Standardized Video Interview for that ERAS season.
+The individual programs will determine whether you must complete the Standardized Video Interview for that ERAS® season.

 You will not have the option of voiding your Standardized Video Interview score.
-If you decide not to apply to an ACGME-accredited emergency medicine program, your score and video will not be transmitted with your ERAS 2019 residency applications.
+If you decide not to apply to an ACGME-accredited emergency medicine program, your score and video will not be transmitted with your ERAS® 2020 residency applications.